jugal-gandhi/KAVACH/README.md

 # 🛡️ KAVACH
 ### A Containerized CAD Framework for Bit-Flip Logic Obfuscation
 ---
-## 📌 Overview
-KAVACH is a containerized, plug-and-play CAD framework for automated bit-flip logic obfuscation integration and adversarial evaluation for hardware integrity protection.
----

 ## 🎯 Repository Purpose

 This public repository is intended **for reviewer**.

 It contains runtime and memory statistics for
-- Oracle-guided SAT attack logs
 - Learning-guided structural attack outputs (SCOPE, SWEEP)
 - Combined logical–physical probing (CLAP) traces